LaunchCategory

 What if the domain name I want isn’t available?

 Finding the perfect name for your small business is an important first step.
-But once you’ve found it, discovering the domain name is already in use brings loads of frustration.
+But once you’ve found it, discovering the domain name is already in use brings frustration.
 It can even put your business launch plan on hold.

 If you’re stuck with finding the right business name, try this free Business Name Generator.